It’s time to take a close look at Kimberly Clark stock and the Kimberly Clark stock dividend.

 With that said, Kimberly Clark’s dividend consumes about two-thirds of earnings.
 This is more commonly known as the dividend payout ratio.

 Kimberly Clark Free Cash Flow

-When accounting earnings are clouded with one-time adjustments, I like to check the dividend against free cash flow.
+I also like to check a company’s dividends against free cash flow.

 Kimberly Clark Credit Rating